-Consolidated and Combined Adjusted EBITDAR
+Consolidated Adjusted EBITDAR

-We use Consolidated and Combined Adjusted EBITDAR as one measure in determining the value of prospective acquisitions.
+We use Consolidated Adjusted EBITDAR as one measure in determining the value of prospective acquisitions.
 It is also a measure commonly used by us, research analysts and investors to compare the enterprise value of different companies in the healthcare industry, without regard to differences in capital structures.
-Additionally, we believe the use of Consolidated and Combined Adjusted EBITDAR allows us, research analysts and investors to compare operational results of companies without regard to operating or financed leases.
-A significant portion of financed lease expenditures are recorded in rent expense.
+Additionally, we believe the use of Consolidated Adjusted EBITDAR allows us, research analysts and investors to compare operational results of companies without regard to operating or financed leases.
+A significant portion of financed lease expenditures are recorded in interest, whereas operating lease expenditures are recorded in rent expense.

 This measure is not displayed as a performance measure as it excludes rent expense, which is a normal and recurring operating expense and, as such, does not reflect our cash requirements for leasing commitments.
-Our presentation of Consolidated and Combined Adjusted EBITDAR should not be construed as a financial performance measure.
+Our presentation of Consolidated Adjusted EBITDAR should not be construed as a financial performance measure.

-The adjustments made and previously described in the computation of Consolidated and Combined Adjusted EBITDA are also made when computing Consolidated and Combined Adjusted EBITDAR.
-We calculate Consolidated and Combined Adjusted EBITDAR by excluding rent-cost of services and rent related to start up operations from Consolidated and Combined Adjusted EBITDA.
+The adjustments made and previously described in the computation of Consolidated Adjusted EBITDA are also made when computing Consolidated Adjusted EBITDAR.
+We calculate Consolidated Adjusted EBITDAR by excluding rent-cost of services and rent related to start up operations from Consolidated Adjusted EBITDA.

-Year Ended December 31, 2021 Compared to the Year Ended December 31, 2020
+Year Ended December 31, 2022 Compared to the Year Ended December 31, 2021